If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 You can store the customer details over the driver portal so they can connect with the customers before making the first attempt to deliver the parcels.
 In this way, you might not miss the delivery due to customer unavailability issues.

-Avoid Missed Deliveries Using Upper
+Avoid Attempted Deliveries Using Upper

 Delivery exceptions cost you a penalty in the form of additional consumption of time, resources, and money.
 It adds up to the overall cost invested in organizing the transit of that package.
 So, it is better to try and avoid the exceptions to the maximum extent possible.